 We are through the Gotthard, and sure enough: the announcement that we are approaching Bellinzona came in Italian first, and the German announcement had a clear Italian rather than Swiss accent.

 Hm.
-The old Gotthard train had many drawbacks, including that I would usually be sick by the time we had reached the top of the pass.
+The old Gotthard train had many drawbacks, including that I would usually be sick by the time we had reached the tunnel entrance.
 But it did give me more of a feeling of crossing into the greater Mediterranean than just those twenty minutes of blackness that the Gotthard Basistunnel is.

 Towards Milano (15:30)